 My sick pay from my employer is ending - can I get any benefits?

-When your statutory sick pay ends you may be able to claim employment and support allowance.
+When your statutory sick pay ends you may be able to claim Universal Credit.
 It may be possible to claim housing benefit and Council Tax reduction, depending on your financial circumstances.
 For further information please contact the Macmillan Welfare Benefits Officer on 01896 661394.

 Can I get help to fill in benefit forms as I am finding it difficult?